This article was most recently updated in October 2022 and was first published in October 2021.

 You might not enjoy relying on other Adobe apps for certain features as it can get expensive, and you might find their absence from the Fresco app to be a limitation.
 You also probably wouldn't notice unless you have experience with both apps.

 Just as price is important, compatibility is as well.
-Adobe Fresco is compatible with a number of devices including Microsoft Windows Surface tablets.
-If you have pressure-sensitive touch devices, and a stylus, you're good to go.
-This creates a greater opportunity for artists to use and experience the app regardless of whether they use Apple products.
+Adobe Fresco is compatible with a number of devices, including Microsoft Windows Surface tablets.
+If you have pressure-sensitive touch devices and a stylus, you're good to go.
+This creates a greater opportunity for artists to use and experience the app regardless of whether they use Apple iOS products.

 Adobe Fresco can export to the following formats:

 Keep in mind that the free version of Adobe Fresco limits your ability to export to high resolution and prevents you from exporting to PSD or PDF formats.
-Within Fresco you also have the option to send your work instantly to Adobe Illustrator on desktop.
+Within Fresco, you also have the option to send your work instantly to Adobe Illustrator on desktop or iPad.

-With your computer signed into the Creative Cloud desktop app, you can expand your workflow using the Send to Illustrator feature.
+With your computer signed into the Creative Cloud desktop app, you can expand your workflow using the Open a copy feature.
 This makes it even easier for you to expand your vector workflow across programs.

 Procreate can export to the following formats: